 I have attached the relevant output of 'make'.

-#8 Updated by Randy Parker about 4 years ago
+#8 Updated by Randy Parker over 4 years ago

 Do you mean just "-arch=i386" ?
 I have tried that as a directive in .rvmrc.
 It results in the build failure originally described by Bryan Ross.
 Replacing "-arch=i386' with '--with-arch=i386" as an rvm directive causes immediate build abort.